Active & Former Judges – Statistics

 Cases Closed With Discipline

-In 2022, the commission publicly censured one judge, and imposed three public admonishments.
-The commission also issued five private admonishments and twenty advisory letters.
+In 2023, the commission publicly censured two judges, and imposed three public admonishments.
+The commission also issued 10 private admonishments and 19 advisory letters.
 See Public Discipline & Decisions and Private Discipline Summaries.
 Discipline has been categorized according to the Types of Misconduct.
-A chart of the Types of Conduct Resulting in Discipline indicates the number of times specific types of misconduct resulted in discipline in 2022.
+A chart of the Types of Conduct Resulting in Discipline indicates the number of times specific types of misconduct resulted in discipline in 2023.

 Resignations and Retirements

 The Constitution authorizes the commission to continue proceedings after a judge retires or resigns and, if warranted, to impose discipline upon the former judge.
 When a judge resigns or retires during proceedings, the commission determines whether to continue or close the case and, if the case is closed, whether to refer the matter to another entity such as the State Bar.
-In 2022, the commission closed two matters without discipline when the judge resigned or retired with an investigation pending.
+In 2023, the commission closed one matter without discipline when the judge resigned or retired with an investigation pending.

 10-Year Summary of Commission Activity